Publisher of the most cited open-access journals in their fields.

 PMCID: coming soon for all published articles

-Tissue Engineering and Regenerative Medicine welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Tissue Engineering and Regenerative Medicine welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Tissue Engineering and Regenerative Medicine, where they are peer-reviewed by the Associate and Review Editors of the specialty section.